On the Viability of Stochastic Economic Dispatch for Real-Time Energy Market Clearing: Accelerated Benders Decomposition

-Two mechanisms are implemented to speedup the resolution of the subproblems.
-First, using shared and/or distributed memory architectures, the subproblems are solved in parallel, each subproblem being handled by an independent worker process.
+Two mechanisms are implemented to speed up the resolution of the BD subproblems.
+First, using shared or distributed memory architectures, the subproblems are solved in parallel, each subproblem being handled by an independent worker process.
 At each iteration, the candidate master solution is sent to each worker process, which returns the solution of the corresponding subproblem.
-This approach yields significant speedups, especially given that, for the problem at hand, most of BD computing time is spent solving subproblems.
+This strategy yields significant speedups, especially since, for the case at hand, optimizing the subproblems is substantially more time-consuming than optimizing the master problem.

-Second, recall that each subproblem amounts to solving a deterministic, multi-period economic dispatch problem.
-In particular, each subproblem contains a large number of transmission constraints which are modeled via a Power Transfer Distribution Factor (PTDF) formulation.
+Second, each subproblem contains a large number of transmission constraints of the form \eqref{eq:stoch:transmission}, which are modeled via a Power Transfer Distribution Factor (PTDF) formulation.
 Because only a small number of transmission lines are congested in practice, PTDF constraints are handled in a lazy fashion.
-This process speeds-up the resolution of the subproblems, and does not impact the validity nor quality of Benders cuts.
+Namely, each subproblem is initialized without any transmission constraints, and solved in an iterative fashion.
+Thereby, at each iteration, the current solution is checked for violations, and only violated transmission constraints are added to the problem.
+This process is repeated until all transmission constraints are satisfied.
+By leveraging the warm-start capabilities of the simplex algorithm, this strategy significantly speeds up the resolution of individual subproblems.
+Importantly, it does not impact the validity nor quality of Benders cuts.
+For the same reason, transmission constraints are also handled in lazy fashion when solving the Benders master problem.